-DO I NEED TO TAKE PRECAUTIONS?
-IS OUR WATER SAFE FOR EVERYONE?
+DO I NEED TO TAKE SPECIAL PRECAUTIONS?

-Although our drinking water met or exceeded State and Federal regulations, some people may be more vulnerable to disease causing microorganisms or pathogens in drinking water than the general population.
-Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
+Although our drinking water met or exceeded state and federal regulations, some people may be more vulnerable to disease causing microorganisms or pathogens in drinking water than the general population.
+Immuno-compromised people such as people with cancer undergoing chemotherapy, people who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice from their health care provider about their drinking water.
-EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium, Giardia, and other microbial pathogens are available from the Safe Drinking Water Hotline (800-426-4791).
-Please note that testing of the water at this system has shown that this water is suitable for drinking water purposes, and contains very low amounts of contaminants and should not pose any health risks.
+EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium, Giardia and other microbial pathogens are available from the Safe Drinking Water Hotline (800-426-4791).
+Please note that testing of the water at this system has shown that this water is suitable for drinking water purposes and contains very low amounts of contaminants and should not pose any health risks.

-INFORMATION FOR NON-ENGLISH-SPEAKING RESIDENTS
+INFORMATION FOR NON-ENGLISH SPEAKING RESIDENTS

-Spanish:

-Este informe contiene información muy importante sobre su agua beber.
-Tradúzcalo ó hable con alguien que lo entienda bien.
+Spanish: Este informe contien información may importante sobre su agua beber.
+Tradúzcalo ó hable con alguien que lo entinda bien.

-French:

-Ce rapport contient des informations importantes sur votre eau potable.
-Traduisez le ou parlez en avec quelqu'un qui le comprend bien.
+French: Ce rapport contient des informations importantes sur votre eau potable.
+Traduisez le ou prlez en avec quelqu'un qui le comprend bien.